Acre War: First Republic of Acre

-Second "Republic of Acre"
+Second Republic of Acre

-At that time, Bolivia organized a small military mission to occupy the region.
-Arriving in Porto Acre, it was prevented from continuing its movement by Brazilian rubber tappers.
+Bolivia organized a small military mission to occupy the region at that time.
+Arriving in Porto Acre, Brazilian rubber tappers prevented it from continuing its movement.

-In November 1900 there was another rebellion in order to take Acre from Bolivia and create an independent republic.
+In November 1900, another rebellion took place to take Acre from Bolivia and create an independent republic.
 Known as the "Expedition of Poets" or "Expedition Floriano Peixoto", this force, under the command of journalist Orlando Correa Lopes, was based on the river monitor Dovapor Solimões, equipped with the help of the governor of Amazonas province, Silvério José Néri.
-The Solimões operated on the Purus river and seized the vessel Alonso, which was renamed Ruy Barbosa.
-Carvalho Rodrigo became president of the newly declared Republic of Acre, whose forces had a light cannon, a machine gun and about 200 men.
-Around Christmas 1900, this force attacked Puerto Alonso and was defeated by the Bolivian military, resulting in the loss of a dozen men and the machine gun, eventually leading to the dissolution of the republic.
+The Solimões operated on the Purus river and seized the vessel Alonso, renamed Ruy Barbosa.
+Carvalho Rodrigo became president of the newly declared Republic of Acre, whose forces had a light cannon, a machine gun, and about 200 men.
+Around Christmas 1900, this force attacked Puerto Alonso.
+It was defeated by the Bolivian military, resulting in the loss of a dozen men and the machine gun, eventually leading to the republic's dissolution.
 On December 29, the Bolivian vessel Rio Afua strengthened the garrison of Puerto Alonso.

-Although Bolivia deny the agreement with the United States previously mentioned, on June 11, 1901 Bolivia signed a lease with a Bolivian Trading Company (also known as "Bolivian Syndicate of New York City", or simply "Bolivian Syndicate"), based in Jersey City, New Jersey.
+On June 11, 1901, Bolivia signed a lease with a Bolivian Trading Company (also known as "Bolivian Syndicate of New York City", or simply "Bolivian Syndicate"), based in Jersey City, New Jersey.
 The company had some very influential shareholders, including the king of Belgium and relatives of William McKinley, then president of the United States.
 Bolivia had given the company almost total control over the Acre province to protect its sovereignty.
-Under the agreement, the group of U.S. and British capitalists would assume total control over the region, occupying and exploiting it for 30 years.
-At that time Bolivia was ruled by General Jose Manuel Pando.
-The number of Brazilians in the region grew, searching forest wealth, mainly in the northeast.
+Under the agreement, the U.S. and British capitalists would assume total control over the region, occupying and exploiting it for 30 years.
+At that time, Bolivia was ruled by General Jose Manuel Pando.
+The number of Brazilians in the region grew, searching for forest wealth, mainly in the northeast.

-Brazil and Peru, which also claimed the territory, strongly disapproved of the lease act.
+Brazil and Peru also claimed the territory and strongly disapproved of the lease act.
 Brazil withdrew the consul of Puerto Alonso and closed the tributaries of the Amazon River to trade with Bolivia.
-The international powers, who considered the basin as international waters, protested, leading Brazil to reduce the ban to war materials and release the Bolivian goods addressed to foreign nations.
+The international powers, who considered the basin as international waters, protested, leading Brazil to reduce the ban on war materials and release the Bolivian goods addressed to foreign nations.